 PBGC Premiums May Apply

-Since a Cash Balance Plan is a defined benefit plan, the same rules regarding Pension Benefit Guarantee Corporation, or PBGC, apply.
+Since a Cash Balance Plan is a defined benefit plan, the same rules regarding Pension Benefit Guaranty Corporation, or PBGC, apply.
 Most corporate plan sponsors must pay annual insurance premiums beginning at $83 per participant, as do professional service associations with more than 25 employees.
 The PBGC pays monthly retirement benefits, up to a guaranteed maximum, for covered pension plans that cannot pay monthly promised benefits due to the bankruptcy or insolvency of the sponsoring organization.

 Learn more about all the comprehensive retirement solutions offered by EJReynolds and how we